ticky/dotfiles/readme.md

 * `brew install bash-completion`
 * `brew install git`

-### Linux

-On Linux, you almost certainly have the core utilities needed.
-Just to be sure, you should install the following with your distro's package manager:

-* bash-completion, git

 ### Cygwin

 Cygwin has limited package management built-in.
 I recommend downloading [apt-cyg](http://code.google.com/p/apt-cyg/) which gives you a command-line interface for Cygwin's package manager.

 * `apt-cyg install openssh git`

+### Linux

+On Linux, you almost certainly have the core utilities needed.
+Just to be sure, you should install the following with your distro's package manager:

+* `bash-completion`, `git`

 ### All Platforms